tlverse/causalglm/README.md

 # causalglm : interpretable and robust causal inference for heterogeneous treatment effects

-This package fully utilizes the powerful tlverse/tmle3 generalized targeted learning framework as well as the machine-learning frameworks tlverse/sl3 and tlverse/hal9001.
-Make sure to take a look at the rest of the `tlverse`!
+This package fully utilizes the powerful `tlverse/tmle3` generalized targeted learning framework as well as the machine-learning frameworks `tlverse/sl3` and `tlverse/hal9001`.
+We recommend taking a look at these packages and the rest of the `tlverse`!

 ## Installing
 NOTE: This package is actively in development and is subject to continuous change.
 If you are unable to install it due to errors, try again in a day or two.
 Also, feel free to contact me personally or through the Issues tab.